symbol/symbol-docs/source/guides/blockchain/listening-new-blocks.rst

 Method #02: Using the SDK
 *************************

-The NEM2-SDK simplifies the process of handling WebSocket connections.
+The |sdk| simplifies the process of handling WebSocket connections.

 In the SDK, WebSockets are named **Listeners**.
 As we have done with WebSockets, we need to open the connection first and subscribe to the desired channel, but this time without handling uids.